top of page

 Appalachian Regional Ministry

-The Appalachian Regional Ministry was developed in response to the 2017 Vestry call to explore ministry opportunities beyond those of Outreach.
-A committee was formed to consider regional, national, and international efforts.
-We decided to start here in NC trying to help our Appalachian neighbors in need.
+In 2017 the Vestry asked our Rector to explore ministry opportunities beyond those of Outreach.
+A committee was formed to consider regional, national and international efforts.
+After much study, thought and prayer, we decided to start here in NC and the Appalachian Regional Ministry was developed.
+It is an effort to respond to God’s call to help our Appalachian neighbors in need.

-After studying the area, we decided to focus our efforts on Graham County.
-It is one of the very poorest counties in the state.
+Graham is one of the very poorest counties in the state.
 There is only one school in the county and only one grocery store.
-There are almost no jobs.
+There are almost no jobs anymore.
 With almost 2/3 of Graham County a national park, their income base will never be great.
-For example, over half the children are living in poor or low-income homes and over one-quarter of the children live in households that have food insecurity.
+Over half the children are living in poor or low-income homes and over one quarter of the children live in households that have food insecurity.

-With God's help, Trinity is responding to the vestry's call to develop this ministry, and we thank all the volunteers who have helped make this ministry such a successful experience.
+With God's help, Trinity is responding to the Vestry's call to develop this ministry and we thank all the volunteers who have helped make this ministry such a successful experience.
 The ministers out there have repeatedly expressed how grateful they are for all our help.
+Pastor Eric Reece of the Robbinsville United Methodist Church said recently, “A great benefit was the encouragement and care Trinity brought and that is priceless.”
 They are genuinely trying to do all they can for the poor.
-With our mutual prayers and efforts, it is a real blessing to be able to see God's hand at work.
+With our mutual prayers and efforts it is a real blessing to be able to see God's hand at work.
 If you are interested in helping our less fortunate Appalachian neighbors, please contact me, tegoodrich@gmail.com.
 Thank you so much.

 Respectfully Submitted,